kunlqt/centurion/README.md

 ## Build instructions

+Docker:
 For easy and portable building process, there is a preconfigured Docker build image.
 In order to build the project from source, you will need to clone this repo, get the build docker image, run the build image and build the source code within the docker container.
 Please be aware there are some inconsistencies between Windows docker and Mac OSX/Linux docker (environment variables, mounting drives and command line arguments for CURL).

+Or native:
-For Linux, GCC(supporting at least C++11) can be used to build this project.
+- For Linux, GCC(supporting at least C++11) can be used to build this project.
-For native Windows build, Visual Studio 2017+ can be used.
+- For native Windows build, Visual Studio 2017+ can be used.
-For Mac OSX, XCode can be used to build this project.
+- For Mac OSX, XCode can be used to build this project.

 ### Getting Started